mattriley/agile-avatars/README.md

 ```
 </details>

-This 'codified view' of the architecture has some interesting implications:
+This _codified view_ of the architecture has some interesting implications:

 - Easier to understand how the application "hangs together".
 - Easier to control and manage dependencies.
 Makes inappropriate dependencies more visible.